hashkat/hashkat/docs/installation.md

     `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-13. With Homebrew, you can install 'CMake' into your computer in the following manner:
+13. With Homebrew, you can install 'CMake' into your computer by using the command:

-    * **CMake** - `brew install cmake`
+    `brew install cmake`

     With this installed, you should be able to build #k@ in the manner outlined in step 11.